Home

 EcoVadis

-EcoVadis, France's 27th unicorn, offers a comprehensive platform for assessing the environmental impact of its customers.
-Present in the Vintage Altaroc FPCI Odyssey 2021, EcoVadis has over 100,000 corporate clients, including Amazon, LVMH and L'Oréal.
-A firm believer in ESG standards (environmental, social and governance criteria), the Paris-based firm is furthering its commitment by joining 1,500 member companies of the Nature Positive Forum, which aims to reverse the loss of biodiversity by 2030.
-In addition, the company has signed the call to action of Business for Nature, a global coalition of companies founded in 2019 with the aim of transforming business practices to preserve nature.
+EcoVadis, France’s 27th unicorn, offers a comprehensive platform for assessing its clients’ environmental impact.
+A portfolio company in the Vintage Altaroc FPCI Odyssey fund, EcoVadis serves more than 100,000 corporate clients, including Amazon, LVMH, and L’Oréal.
+Deeply committed to ESG standards (environmental, social, and governance criteria), the Paris-based firm is furthering its commitment by joining 1,500 member companies of the Nature Positive Forum, which aims to reverse biodiversity loss by 2030.
+In addition, the company has signed the call to action from Business for Nature, a global coalition of companies founded in 2019 with the goal of transforming business practices to preserve nature.

 By